FareesaSidduiqui/WanderLust/README.md

 # My Project

-This is a web application built using MERN Stack.
+This is a web application built using MERN Stack with EJS.

 ## Features
 - User Authentication